anttiluode/phi-world-theory/README.md

 # Phi-World Theory: The Law Extractor

+(Lots of AI slop here, but some neat ideas originated from these codes.
+The 1000 number vector mentioned here actually relates to my earlier entirely fictional scenario of universe spawned from long vector, it seems to align somewhat with the best.py.
+Ie, the best.py universe could be turned to a single long vector perhaps.
+But the concepts may be a bit hallucinated here and some robot bolts are a bit short.)

 This repository documents a transition from **Numerical Simulation → Artificial Intelligence → Pure Mathematical Discovery**.

 The core idea is simple but radical: